 Spinach is one of my favorite ingredients because not only is it nutritious, but it is extremely versatile.
-In fact, I keep frozen spinach on hand at all times.
-That being said, I do like to use fresh spinach from time to time because of its delicate texture, or if I plan on making salads for the week.
+In fact, I keep frozen spinach on hand at all times, but I also like to use fresh spinach from time to time for salads and because it has a more delicate texture when added to cooked dishes.
 Fresh spinach can be a bit pricy, though, so when I do buy it I try to use up every last leaf before it goes bad.
-As I worked my way through a large tub of fresh spinach this week, I thought about all the ways one could use their leftover spinach and decided to write up a post about it, so you’ll never be stuck tossing it in the garbage.
+So here are some of the most easy and delicious spinach recipes I use to make sure none of my spinach goes to waste!

-As I mentioned earlier, I do use a lot of frozen spinach in my recipes.
 Any time you see a recipe with frozen spinach, fresh spinach can be substituted as long as you sauté it first to remove the excess moisture.
-Sautéing is fast, easy, and only requires a splash of oil and a pinch of salt to help draw out the moisture.
-Sauté the spinach in a skillet until the liquid that pools at the bottom of the skillet evaporates away.
+Sautéing spinach is fast and easy.
+Jus sauté the spinach in a skillet with a splash of oil until the liquid that pools at the bottom of the skillet evaporates away.
 Then, make sure to press it to remove any excess moisture before adding it to your recipe.

-I’ve broken down the recipes into five main categories, with a few miscellaneous ideas at the end.
-I hope you enjoy!
+I’ve broken down the recipes into five main categories: Soups & Stews, Pasta, Pizza, Eggs, Sandwiches and Wraps.
+Plus a few miscellaneous ideas at the end!

 Adding spinach to soups and stews is probably one of the easiest ways to use up leftover spinach.
 Because the spinach will be swimming in hot liquid, there is no need to sauté the spinach first (if substituting for frozen in a recipe).
 Simply toss your fresh spinach in, a handful at a time, and stir until the hot soup or stew wilts the spinach down.
 Super easy, right?
 Here are some of my favorite soups and stews that are perfect for your leftover spinach: